jimtaremkrischankramer/Processing-to-mgjson/README.md

 ## updateStreams()

-gets called every Frame thats suppose to be written to file.
+gets called every Frame thats supposed to be written to file.
 The function takes two arguments.

 - **int** currentFrame → The current frame number
     - Must start at 1 and increase by 1 every time the function is called.